ManoVardasNedas/reservationSystem/README.md

 route '/specialist'

 If a user is not logged in it will redirect to login screen.
-In this screen he sees his upcoming 6 reservations with guests.
+In this screen a user sees his upcoming 6 reservations with guests, it automatically updates evey 5 seconds.

 ## Installation